The Best Japanese Meat Cleavers Explained

 3. Dalstrong “Crixus” Chef & Cleaver Hybrid

-This knife is a hybrid between a chef’s knife and a cleaver.
+This knife is a hybrid between a butcher knife and a traditional Japanese cleaver.
 As far as cleavers go, this one is kind of middle-of-the-road.
 It’s not wimpy, but it’s not as heavy duty as the Shun is either.
-It has the thin, hardened steel blade that most Japanese-style knives have, along with the awesome Damascus steel pattern.
+It has the thin, hardened steel blade that most Japanese knives have, along with the awesome Damascus steel pattern.
 But Dalstrong claims “poultry, beef, pork, fish, wild game and even fruits and veggies easily fall prey to this blade.”
 They do offer a lifetime warranty, but I still wouldn’t go trying to cut through bone with it.

 4. Sato Heavy-Duty Meat Cleaver

 The SATO Heavy-Duty Meat Cleaver is just that, heavy-duty.
 It is said to be of a Japanese design, but it’s actually manufactured in Taiwan.
 The SATO uses a forged stainless steel blade which will stay sharper longer, even when cutting through bone.
 Weighing in at 1.6 pounds, this cleaver is heavy, yet comfortable in your hands.

 This 8″ meat cleaver is priced right too!
 As the lowest price option on our list, it’s a great value for any home chef.
 If you’re looking for a great price on a good knife, look no further.
 If aesthetics or principles are more your style, go back up to click over and shell out the big bucks to buy the Shun at Amazon.
 If all you care about is a hard-working cleaver knife with a hole for hanging, check this one out.